-- 1. This Directive concerns certain uses of orphan works undertaken by publicly accessible libraries, educational establishments, or museums, as well as by archives, film or audio heritage institutions and public service broadcasting organisations. - 2.
-This Directive applies to: - (1) Works published in the form of books, journals, newspapers, magazines or other writings contained in the collections of publicly accessible libraries, educational establishments or museums as well as in the collections of archives or of film or audio heritage institutions, [...] - (2) Cinematographic or audiovisual works and audio recordings contained in the collections of publicly accessible libriaries, educational establishments or museums as well as in the collections of archives or of film or audio heritage institutions, and - (3) Cinematographic or audiovisual works and audio recordings produced by public service broadcasting organisations before the 31 December 2002 and contained in their archives which are first published in a Member State or, in the absence of publication, first broadcast [...] in a Member State.
+1. This Directive concerns certain uses of orphan works undertaken by publicly accessible libraries, educational establishments, or museums, as well as by archives, film or audio heritage institutions and public service broadcasting organisations in order to achieve aims related to their public interest missions.

+2. This Directive applies to:

+- (1) Works published in the form of books, journals, newspapers, magazines or other writings contained in the collections of publicly accessible libraries, educational establishments or museums as well as in the collections of archives or of film or audio heritage institutions, - (2) Cinematographic or audiovisual works and phonograms contained in the collections of publicly accessible libriaries, educational establishments or museums as well as in the collections of archives or of film or audio heritage institutions, and - (3) Cinematographic or audiovisual works and phonograms produced and entirely financed by public service broadcasting organisations before the 31 December 2002 and contained in their archives which are protected by copyright or related rights and which are first published in a Member State or, in the absence of publication, first broadcast in a Member State.

-- 2a (new) This Directive also applies to works and audio recordings referred to in paragraph 2 that have never been published or broadcast but which have been made publicly accessible by the organisations referred to in paragraph 1 with the consent of the rightholders, provided that: - (1) there is no reason to believe that the rightholders would oppose the uses referred to in Article 6; and - (2) the work or audio recording represents a historical or cultural value for the Member State in which the organisation that has made the work or audio recording accessible to the public is located. - 3.
-Works and other protected subject matter that are embedded or incorporated in the works or audio recordings referred to in paragraph 2 and 2a should be understood as falling within the scope of this Directive. - 4.
+- 2a This Directive also applies to works and phonograms referred to in paragraph 2 that have never been published or broadcast but which have been made publicly accessible by the organisations referred to in paragraph 1 with the consent of the rightholders, provided that: - (1) It is reasonable to assume that the rightholders would not oppose the uses referred to in Article 6. - 3.
+Works and other protected subject matter that are embedded or incorporated in the works or phonograms referred to in paragraph 2 and 2a should be understood as falling within the scope of this Directive. - 4.
 This Directive does not concern and is without prejudice to any arrangements concerning the management of rights at national level.